wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 2.9.8 =
+* Fix: Fatal error if another plugin uses the same google library as WP STAGING uses for the backup storage provider #1641

 = 2.9.7 =
 * New: Support up to WordPress 5.9.2